-Surgical clerkships are conducted as hospital and/or ambulatory-based experiences.
+Students are required to complete one core clerkship and one selective clerkship in Surgery.
+Surgical clerkships are conducted as hospital and/or ambulatorybased experiences.
 Successful completion of two services is required for graduation.
 For the Core rotation, students will be assigned to a clerkship training center or other affiliate site for general and/or speciality surgical services.
-The second rotation may be scheduled at a site chosen by the student, with the approval of the Office of Clinical Affairs.
+The selective rotation may be scheduled at a site chosen by the student, with the approval of the Office of Clinical Affairs.
 The major goal of these clerkships is to provide an appreciation of the principles of surgical practice by expanding on the precepts of the classroom in a practical experience in clinical medicine.
 It is intended that emphasis be placed on the totality of care from the presurgical visit through the surgical encounter and the postoperative recovery.